Locust Grove Estate and Nature Preserve

 He began painting while he was a student at Yale, and after graduating with honors, he spent three years in England under apprenticeship.
 Soon thereafter he established himself as a professional artist winning important commissions.
-He was an activist for artists rights, and in 1826 he led a group of young artist colleagues to secede from the antiquated American Academy of Art and found the progressive National Academy of Design.
+He was an activist for artists rights, and in 1825 he led a group of young artist colleagues to secede from the antiquated American Academy of Art and form the progressive National Academy of Design.
 He served as the organization’s president until 1845, and made important contributions advancing art in America.
 His work as an artist was eventually eclipsed by his inventions, and at age forty-six he stopped painting to perfect the electromagnetic telegraph and founded the Magnetic Telegraph Company and began building telegraph lines.

 The 180-acre property has landscaped gardens and trails to walk through woods of oak, ash, tulip trees overlooking the Hudson River.
 Grounds near the house are shaded by many historical trees of character including gorgeous European beech, Hickory and the namesake Black locust.